-Allegheny Center is a mixed-use neighborhood.
+Located in the center of the former Allegheny City, Allegheny Center is a neighborhood of multiple uses.
 The area includes several residential complexes, high-rises, and office buildings.
-Located in the center of the former Allegheny City, the 1960’s brought redevelopment that dramatically changed the neighborhood.
+The 1960’s brought redevelopment that dramatically changed the neighborhood.
 The Allegheny Market House (a prominent landmark of the former Allegheny City’s downtown) and other buildings in the area were leveled to make way for Allegheny Center Mall.
 Traffic was rerouted around the neighborhood, eliminating the Ohio and Federal Street intersection, and separating Allegheny Center from the surrounding area.

 Brighton Heights is a located in Pittsburgh’s Upper North Side on the edge of the city limits, overlooking the Ohio River to the west.
 Brighton Heights has two business districts.
-One is on Brighton Road, centered at the intersection of Termon Avenue, while the other is on California Avenue centered near the intersection of Orchlee St. Large maple trees line many of the residential streets, nicely complementing the stone and brick homes and churches throughout the neighborhood.
+One is on Brighton Road, centered at the intersection of Termon Avenue, while the other is on California Avenue centered near the intersection of Orchlee St. The large maple trees lining many of the residential streets, nicely complement the stonework and brickwork of the homes and churches throughout the neighborhood.
 The stately architecture and beautiful stained glass of many of the buildings in Brighton Heights make it a popular stop for Pittsburgh’s annual neighborhood house tours.
 The community in Brighton Heights is stable like its solid buildings, with many lifelong residents who know each other well.

 Brightwood, which contains areas also referred to as Marshall-Shadeland and Wood's Run, is a neighborhood of approximately 7,000 people located in Pittsburgh’s Upper North Side, along the Ohio River.
-The neighborhood also includes the nearby industrial center of Brunot Island, which is accessible only via railroad bridge or boat.
+The neighborhood is home to the nearby industrial center of Brunot Island, which is accessible only via railroad bridge or boat.
 Brunot Island is comprised of facilities owned and operated by the Duquesne Light utility company.
 This primarily residential neighborhood is made up mostly of two-story brick houses.
-There are several businesses and recreational facilities scattered throughout the neighborhood, and residents are well connected to regional shopping areas and attractions by way of transit or automobile.
+There are several businesses and recreational facilities scattered throughout the neighborhood, and residents are well connected to regional shopping areas and attractions by way of public transit or automobile.